- what does it mean to upgrade Webiny

 When planning an upgrade, always check if there’s a dedicated guide for your specific Webiny version.
 All the guides are located in the menu on the left, for example: 5.9.0 → 5.10.0.
 If you see the guide that matches your versions, follow it.
 It may contain additional steps to upgrade your Webiny project, as sometimes there are changes in project file organization, project configs, etc.

 If there’s no dedicated article, upgrades are as easy as upgrading all the

 package.json files in all workspaces across the project.
 Learn more about it in the official documentation.

 Once that’s done, you can deploy your project.

-You should never skip versions as each upgrade can contain additional manual steps that need to be taken.
+You should never skip versions (major or minor) as each upgrade can contain additional manual steps that need to be taken.
 The steps will always be listed in upgrade guides.

 Additionally, before you re-deploy the changes into the production environment, it’s recommended that you re-deploy the changes into one of your test or preview environments first.

 Differences between these two versions are so vast that it’s simply impossible to do the upgrade.
 If you’re interested in migrating your existing project to v5, unfortunately, you will have to recreate your existing content in a new v5 project, either manually, or by writing your own custom migration scripts.

 In your terminal of choice and in your project root, run the following command: